dpplweb/dppl-content/_posts/sara/0425-01-01-all-resources.md

 ###BookFLIX
 Explore animated versions of favorite children's picture books and related nonfiction ebooks in one of nine learning categories.
 Also includes Spanish titles and educational games.

+###Chicago Sun-Times
+Full text from 1986 to the present.

+###Chicago Tribune
+Full text from 1985 to the present.

+###Chicago Tribune - Proquest Historical Newspapers
+Full text of the newspaper from 1849-1989.

+###Chicago Tribune Digital Microfilm
+The Chicago Tribune and the New York Times are now available on digital microfilm.
+Full image content is available beginning in 2008 (there is a 2–3 month lag before the newspapers appear).
+The content is browsable but not searchable.

+###Chicago Historical Archive
+Coverage of major stories from the 1920s through 1984, front pages from 1900–1984.
+Obituaries and death notices from 1860–1984.
+Dates are irregular.

 ###Contemporary Authors
 Full text articles on over 100,000 authors.

+###Daily Herald
+Full text from 1995 to the present.###

 ###Enciclopedia estudiantil hallazgos
 Información sobre gente, lugares, objetos, acontecimientos e ideas.